-While there is some uncertainty about the effect of EMU on differences in economic performance between the countries which are part of the Eurozone, this is all the more the case as regards its effect on regional disparities.
-At the same time, the evidence is that the transparency of costs and the reduction in exchange risks resulting from monetary union have brought to the fore the role of specific regional characteristics as factors in determining the potential for regional development.
+While differences in economic performance between countries which are part of the euro area have decreased over time, there is scant evidence on the specific impact of the EMU on regional disparities.
+At the same time, the evidence is that transparency of costs and the reduction in exchange risks resulting from monetary union have brought to the fore the role of specific regional characteristics as factors in determining the potential for regional development.